About Wings of Love, Kuwait

 Like many countries worldwide, Kuwait has a very large stray dog population.
 The Kuwaiti culture generally does not consider dogs to be family members and people often tire of having them.
 When that happens, the owners simply throw them out into the street or leave them in the desert to die.
 Once abandoned, the dogs face more brutality, sometimes by other dogs, often by people who poison them or kill them for sport.
 Those dogs that escape physical harm often die from disease, dehydration, and/or starvation.
 This type of abuse of stray dogs is not unique to Kuwait; stray dogs in many countries worldwide face these same terrible fates.

 When we are asked why we rescue dogs in Kuwait rather than in the United States, the answer is simple: hope.
 In Kuwait, there is no hope for these starving, abused, abandoned dogs.
 The Kuwaiti government does little to control the stray dog population or stop the abuse.
 Patricia, who is originally from South America, has flown around the world and has seen stray dogs in many countries.
 What she has witnessed in Kuwait is unequivocally the worst.

 Happy People, Happy Dogs

 The best part of Wings of Love, Kuwait’s rescue efforts is seeing the dogs thrive in their new homes.
 Many of the dogs are adopted in or around the Baltimore area, and we are often able to visit rescued dogs and receive regular updates from their adoptive families.
-To date, Wings of Love, Kuwait has facilitated the adoptions of more than 600 dogs!
+To date, Wings of Love, Kuwait has facilitated the adoptions of almost 700 dogs!